-Oil field and petroleum engineers design and oversee the drilling and extraction of oil and natural gas from the ground.
 A Bachelor of Science (B.S.) in Petroleum Engineering program prepares students for entry into the field.
 A Master of Science (M.S.) equips graduates for roles such as oil and gas field supervisor and exploration director, while a Doctor of Philosophy (Ph.D.) is required for candidates seeking senior research and/or teaching positions at the postsecondary level.
-Petroleum engineers typically must attain licensure after earning their degree; this involves passing an exam.
+Programs may be available online.

 Bachelor of Science in Petroleum Engineering